alexdlaird/pyngrok/docs/integrations.rst

         return json.dumps(foo_route.lambda_handler(event, {}))

-For a complete example of how we can leverage all these utilities together to rapidly and reliably develop, test, and deploy AWS Lambda's, see `the Air Quality Bot repository <https://github.com/alexdlaird/air-quality-bot>`_, and have a look at the :code:`Makefile` and :code:`devserver.py`.
+For a complete example of how we can leverage all these things together to rapidly and reliably develop, test, and deploy AWS Lambda's, check out `the Air Quality Bot repository <https://github.com/alexdlaird/air-quality-bot>`_ and have a look at the :code:`Makefile` and :code:`devserver.py`.

 Python HTTP Server